 Two Ph.D. holders got together to solve a problem that has been part of musicians' lives for centuries.
-Indeed, Guy and Mark joined forces to find the perfect compound that could deliver brilliance, warmth, and even response; and endure the hardships of the road.
+Indeed, Guy and Mark joined forces to find the perfect compound that could deliver brilliance, warmth, and even response and endure the hardships of the road.

-Moreover, Guy is a seasoned musician that has played with the Brampton Symphony Orchestra.
+Moreover, Guy is a seasoned musician who has played with the Brampton Symphony Orchestra.
 Therefore, the nuances of the sound, the detail, and the soft touch are all in charge of his perception and privileged ear.

 Therefore, you can expect Légère reeds to be balanced and deliver a rich, full sound.

-Notable saxophone reed: Légère American Cut for Saxophone (link to check the price on Amazon)
+Notable saxophone reed: Légère American Cut for Saxophone

 These reeds are the next step for Légère reeds.
 They combine the snappy, fast reaction and edgy tone of the Signature cut but retain some of the low-end of the Classical Légère reeds.
 In this sense, these are very balanced reeds that play effortlessly, sound utterly colourful, and with personality.

 Finally, because of their unique profile, the low register sounds full and round but remains clear, while the altissimo oozes brilliance and sounds vibrant.
-If you haven't already, give them a try, they might surprise you.
+If you haven't already, give them a try; they might surprise you.

 In the 80s, when Harry Hartmann started researching alternative materials to make reeds, the idea wasn't as normal as it seems now.
 Moreover, Harry Hartmann spent more than a decade until he could find the perfect compound to deliver a cane-like sound with more stability and increased endurance.

 Nowadays, Fiberreed creates reeds from a plethora of sources.
-Furthermore, he creates hybrid compositions that retain the best from every ingredient delivering vibrant overtones with classic, warm low-end.
+Furthermore, he creates hybrid compositions that retain the best from every ingredient, delivering vibrant overtones with classic, warm low end.
 Plus, they are more reliable and stable.

-Notable saxophone reed: Hemp Fiberreed for Tenor Saxophone (link to check the price on Amazon)
+Notable saxophone reed: Hemp Fiberreed for Tenor Saxophone

 This reed is made of a superior hollow fibre layered with hemp fibre and crowned with several layers of hardwood.
 Moreover, the cut is specially made to enhance the natural tonal benefits of hemp.
-This wood retains the low-end giving the instrument an Earthy, dark low-end.
+This wood retains the low end, giving the instrument an Earthy, dark low end.

 On the other hand, the remaining part of the composite (80% hemp, 20% synthetics) gives it a full high register with colourful harmonics and an altissimo range.